quacksouls/bitburner/doc/guide/wolf.md

 The BitNode grants you the following:

 -   You are given $250m.
-When you install Augmentations or perform a soft reset, your money would be reset to $250m.
+When you install Augmentations or perform a soft reset, your money would reset to $250m.
 -   Membership at the World Stock Exchange (WSE) and access to the TIX API.
 You must purchase access to Four Sigma data and API.
 -   The ability to short stocks and place limit/stop orders.